Libyan leader says flooded city has been divided to create buffers in case of disease outbreaks

 Conflicting death tolls and statistics have been released by various official bodies.

+Bashir Omar, a spokesman for the International Committee of the Red Cross, said Tuesday search and rescue teams were still retrieving bodies from under the rubble of wrecked buildings and from the sea.
+He told The Associated Press that the fatalities are "in the thousands," but didn't give a specific toll for retrieved bodies, explaining that there are many groups involved in collecting them.

-Libya’s Red Crescent has said at least 11,300 people have been killed and an additional 10,000 are missing.
+Libya’s Red Crescent had said last week that at least 11,300 people have been killed and an additional 10,000 are missing.
 After earlier reporting the same death toll, the U.N.
 Office for the Coordination of Humanitarian Affairs is now citing far lower numbers, about 4,000 people killed and 9,000 missing.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.